RetroPie/RetroPie-Docs/docs/CaveStory.md

 ```
 /home/pi/RetroPie/roms/ports/CaveStory
 ```
-If it is in Japanese, there is a game patch by Aeon Genesis that will make it english.
+If it is in Japanese, there is a game patch by Aeon Genesis that will make it English.
+Due to Copyrights we can't provide sources, but Google is your friend.

 ## Controls